 If you are using an accounting program like Quickbooks, Xero, or Wave, an online invoicing tool is usually built into the program.
 Similarly, if you are using a credit card reader, many of those services also have online invoicing available.

 If you already use Paypal to accept payments, you can also use it to send customer invoices.
 Your customer does not have to have a Paypal account to pay the invoice.
-Here’s a step-by-step tutorial on how to send an invoice from Paypal:

 1) Log into your Paypal account.